Film

 Explore Film as an Art

 Our students explore film as an art, gain an awareness of the cultural and institutional values in cinema, and study the histories of national cinemas and cinema as a global phenomenon.
-Our program also introduces students to the "canon" of great films and filmmakers and looks at issues of race, gender, ethnicity and other identities.
+Salve Regina's program also introduces students to the "canon" of great films and filmmakers and looks at issues of race, gender, ethnicity and other identities.

 Program Spotlight: Action!